ChrisEYin/sustain/_posts/2014-9-2-how-to-take-advice.md

 ---
-title: How To Get Valuable Advice
+title: How To Take Advice
 category: blog
 layout: post
 tags: